sevenautumns/niketsu/book/src/index.md

 # Elevate Your Viewing Game with niketsu! 🚀

 Say goodbye to disjointed viewing sessions!
 Introducing niketsu — your go-to platform for synced-up, social video streaming.
-Elevate your hangouts on Zoom, Teams, or any other VoIP of your choice, and get everyone literally on the same frame.
+Elevate your hangouts on Zoom, Teams, or any other VoIP of your choice, and get everyone literally (almost) on the same frame.

 ## Why niketsu? 🔥🎬